 - Prepare your home for the sale so you can sell for top-dollar.
 Read our guide for more: Home Staging Secrets to Sell a House.

 - Determine a selling price.
 Look online for the selling prices of the properties with the same number of bedrooms as yours in your area on Property24 or Private Property.
-Also compare your home to others in your suburb that have recently sold with a Comparative Market Analysis from Lightstone.
+Also compare your home to others in your suburb that have recently sold with a Comparative Market Analysis.
 Since your home is a major asset, we would suggest that you also get the opinion of some estate agents or professional valuers who know your area.

 - Have some great pictures taken of your property.
 Photos are critical to attracting buyers, so don’t skimp.
 Read our guides on preparing your home for the photo shoot, as well as a tutorial on how to take great property photos if you’re doing it yourself.

-- Register with Property24 (the biggest property site by far), Private Property, or Gumtree (free) and pay the necessary fee to list your property privately online.
+- Register with Property24 (the biggest property site by far), Private Property, or Gumtree (free) and pay the necessary fees to list your property privately online.
 Then upload your photos, write the description, and publish…

 - Show viewers around your home.